 The New Hungarian Guard and the largely overlapping For a Better Future Hungarian Self-Defense have estimated total membership of under a thousand (source in English), though the New Hungarian Guard launched a new recruitment campaign to mark the sixth anniversary of the foundation of the original Hungarian Guard in the summer of 2013, initiating about 130 new members at ceremonies in the village of Akasztó and Budapest in August of that year (source in English and source in Hungarian).

-The New Hungarian Guard and the For a Better Future Hungarian Self-Defense conduct regular propaganda activity throughout Hungary, though primarily in rural areas with large Gypsy populations.
-The organizations also conduct occasional vigilante patrols of Gypsy-inhabited sections of towns and villages, most prominently in Gyöngyöspata (population 2,500, northern Hungary) and Hajdúhadház (eastern Hungary, population 10,500) in the spring of 2011 and at the Avas Housing Estate in the city of Miskolc (population 168,000, northwestern Hungary) in October and November of 2012.
+The New Hungarian Guard and the For a Better Future Hungarian Self-Defense carried out regular propaganda activity throughout Hungary in the years 2009–2014, though primarily in rural areas with large Gypsy populations.
+The organizations also conducted occasional vigilante patrols of Gypsy-inhabited sections of towns and villages, most prominently in Gyöngyöspata (population 2,500, northern Hungary) and Hajdúhadház (eastern Hungary, population 10,500) in the spring of 2011 and at the Avas Housing Estate in the city of Miskolc (population 168,000, northwestern Hungary) in October and November of 2012.

 Relations with Jobbik

-Unlike the Hungarian Guard, the New Hungarian Guard and For a Better Future Hungarian Self-Defense maintain no formal links to the radical-nationalist Jobbik party.
-However, the paramilitary organizations and the party actively support one another, particularly in their common agenda of fighting “Gypsy crime.”
+Unlike the Hungarian Guard, the New Hungarian Guard and For a Better Future Hungarian Self-Defense maintain no formal links to Jobbik.
+However, the paramilitary organizations and the party actively supported one another until 2014, particularly in their common agenda of fighting “Gypsy crime.”
 The New Hungarian Guard, For a Better Future Hungarian Self-Defense and Jobbik cooperated closely in launching the anti-Gypsy vigilante patrols of Gyöngyöspata, Hajdúhadház and the Avas Housing Estate in Miskolc in 2011 and 2012.

-On February 5, 2014, Jobbik announced that New Hungarian Guard Captain István Mészáros would stand as one of the party’s candidates for National Assembly from Bács-Kiskun County in south-central Hungary in April 6 national elections; furthermore, Mészáros would fill the 55th position on Jobbik’s national party list (source in Hungarian).
+On February 5, 2014, Jobbik announced that New Hungarian Guard Captain István Mészáros would stand as one of the party’s candidates for National Assembly from Bács-Kiskun County in south-central Hungary in the impending general election; furthermore, Mészáros would fill the 55th position on Jobbik’s national party list for the election (source in Hungarian).
+However, Mészáros lost the election in the individual electoral-district in Bács-Kiskun County and failed to earn a seat in the National Assembly via the Jobbik party list (source in Hungarian).

 New Hungarian Guard